geekybot/skepsis-market/skepsis_market/docs/whitepaper.md

 1. A resolving participant submits the actual outcome value using our `resolve-market` script
 2. The system determines which spread contains the true outcome
-3. Shares in the winning spread become redeemable for their full value
+3. Shares in the winning spread become redeemable for exactly 1 USDC each
-4. Shares in other spreads become worthless
+4. Shares in other spreads become completely worthless (0 USDC value)
 5. Market participants can claim their winnings through our secure claiming functions

 Our resolution mechanism includes checks to ensure the resolution time has passed and that the market hasn't been previously resolved.
 Users can easily verify the resolution status through our market-info script, which provides comprehensive market data with just two blockchain calls.